sleepyvco/QVCO/README.md

 The effective mode responses are formed as

-\[
+$$
 K_+=K_{II}+jK_{IQ},
-\]
+$$

 and

-\[
+$$
 K_-=K_{II}-jK_{IQ}.
-\]
+$$

-The predicted mode frequencies are obtained from the corresponding phase condition and are compared with the simulated oscillation-frequency reference used by the script.
+The predicted mode frequencies are obtained from the corresponding phase condition and are compared with the oscillation-frequency reference used by the script.

 ---

-### `validate_model_with_reference_qvco.m`
+### `validate_model_with_reference_QVCO.m`

 Applies the same multi-port analysis method to a reference QVCO dataset.

-This script is intended to demonstrate the behavior of the model on a second design and to compare the calculated mode-dependent quantities with the reference simulation results.
+This script is used to examine the mode-dependent behavior of the reference design and compare the calculated quantities with the corresponding simulation references.

 ---